 The glycemic index (GI) is a helpful system that allows you to see how the fruits, vegetables, and other carbohydrates you eat affect your blood sugar levels.
 It ranks food on a scale of 0 to 100.
 The diet that emphasizes low glycemic foods also results in weight loss.
 How?
 Foods with higher ratings of 70 to 100 produce a spike in your blood sugar levels and trigger your pancreas to release large amounts of insulin.
 This hormone facilitates the transport of glucose and fatty acids into your cells to be used as energy.
 While we need appropriate amounts of insulin, high levels of insulin circulating through your blood promote fat synthesis and make it difficult for your body to burn stored fat.

 A low-GI diet offers another advantage.
-After weight loss, the rate at which people burn calories slows.
-10 This makes it difficult for the needed weight loss to be maintained.
-A low-glycemic diet is effective at burning calories after weight loss is achieved.11
+After weight loss, the rate at which people burn calories slows.22 This makes it difficult for the needed weight loss to be maintained.
+A low-glycemic diet is effective at burning calories after weight loss is achieved.21

-Additionally, ingesting foods at breakfast that have a low glycemic index may help prevent a spike in blood sugar throughout the morning and after the next meal of the day.
-12 Because low-GI foods are usually rich in fiber, they stabilize the blood sugar and promote satiety.
-Moreover,eating low GI foods increases the appetite-suppressing hormone GLP-1.13
+Eating foods at breakfast that have a low-glycemic index prevents a spike in blood sugar throughout the morning and after the next meal of the day.
+23 Because low-GI plant foods are usually rich in fiber, they stabilize the blood sugar and promote satiety.
+Moreover, eating low GI plant foods increases the appetite-suppressing hormone GLP-1.24

 What Foods Score Low on the GI Index?

-- Most vegetables: cruciferous vegetables, salad veggies, greens, onions, eggplant, squash, sweet potatoes, carrots
+- Most vegetables: cruciferous vegetables, salad veggies, greens, onions, eggplant, summer or zucchini squash

-- Most whole grains: rye, barley, oats, spelt, millet, long-grain brown rice, whole grain pasta
+- Many whole grains: rye, barley, steel-cut oats, spelt, millet, quinoa, and bulgar are low-glycemic cereals.

 - Legumes: kidney beans, lentils, lima beans, split peas, black-eyed peas, green peas, almonds, peanuts, chickpeas